The heat kernel on curvilinear polygonal domains in surfaces

 \subsection{Dirichlet and Neumann boundary conditions}

 We now construct the heat kernel in the setting where the boundary conditions on each side are either Dirichlet or Neumann, rather than Robin.
 Consider the heat space $\Omega_h^2$.
 We define a kernel $H^{(1)}$ on this heat space by specifying its leading order behavior at various boundary hypersurfaces.
+In Figure \ref{fig:schem}, we show the faces of the double heat space whose boundaries have non-empty intersection, and in Figure \ref{fig:zoom}, we zoom in on the double heat space near the intersection of $\overline{V}$ and $E$.
 In fact, we will define $H^{(1)}$ on a blown-down version of the heat space, without the faces hvff$_{jk}$.
 Call this space $\widetilde\Omega_h^2$.
 By the proof of Proposition \ref{prop:MVheatvsourheat}, the hvff blowup may be done last, so $\widetilde\Omega_h^2$ is in fact a blow-down of $\Omega_h^2$.
 The reason is that the blowup at hvff is not necessary for the heat kernel for an exact cone, and is not done in Mazzeo-Vertman \cite{MaVe}.
 Here we only require this blowup to obtain the composition formula in Theorem \ref{thm:comp}.

 First, at td, we require $H^{(1)}$ to have the usual local asymptotic expansion \eqref{eq:ansatzattd}, namely

 Naturally we also ask that $H^{(1)}$ decay to infinite order at tf.